MS. MARTIN'S MALAISE

 Ms. Martin's Malaise

-Adelaide Fisher is a Florida-based writer and a current junior.
+Adelaide Fisher is a Florida-based writer .
 She wrote this play with the support of the Orlando Repertory Theater.
 She's been involved in theatre since she was 5, and wrote her first play in the 7th grade for Young Playwrights for Change.
 Right now, you can find her both onstage and behind the scenes proudly representing International Thespian Troupe 6614.
 When she's not at rehearsal, she spends her time reading, baking, studying, and doing art.
 She lives with her mom, her dad, her younger brother, and two pet snails, named Velma and Daphne.

 Get to Know Adelaide